mitirmizi/Prescriptive-Process-Analytics-using-Counterfactuals/README.md

 ## CounterFactual Examples (CFEs) Scripts
+Run the sripts from the directory: `Prescriptive-Process-Analytics-using-Counterfactuals` the project directory, it shouldn't be running in the `src` directory.

 ### To run scripts on the server.
 1. copy script E.g. `script_06...` to the Dice method name followed by some identifier (for tracking) e.g. name: `gradient-a01.py`